 Being broke is an emotional problem.
-I mean this in two ways.
+We mean this in two ways.
 First, it’s difficult to engage in critical activities associated with creating your life if you’re broke–finding a safe place to live, getting out of a bad relationship, and even being able to afford psychotherapy are all made more difficult.
 Second, while being broke is a function of financial realities (like the job market, and a high cost of living–especially true in New York City), it is also the product of difficulty managing one’s money, prioritizing financial decisions and dealing with the emotional issues that are raised by doing without.

-Whenever a new patient comes to me for therapy who’s in bad shape financially, I urge that among our top priorities be helping him or her get on more solid financial footing.
+Whenever a new patient comes to us for therapy who’s in bad shape financially, we urge that among our top priorities be helping him or her get on more solid financial footing.
 Sometimes this involves making smarter decisions with credit cards (and perhaps working with a financial counselor to reorganize debt), improving one’s employment situation (including, perhaps, learning how to find a better job and increase the chances of promotion), and learning how to save money by cutting expenses.

 All of these activities are a part of a larger whole, and all raise significant emotional issues.
 For some, growing up poor meant doing without in ways that were painful; for others, having less money than they did growing up is just as challenging.
 There are also the challenges of being surrounded by the wealth and excess of a city like New York–everyone here seems to have so much that (almost) no matter how much we have, it seems to be so little in comparison.